InfDev/DelOutdatedFiles/README.md

 Options:
   -d, --directory <directory>  Path to the directory where deletion will be performed according to ".DelOutdatedFiles".
                                Default in current directory.
-You can specify multiple folders separated by commas.
+You can specify multiple folders separated by commas too.
 ```

 ## Install/Unistall tool